rgielen/struts1filter/README.md

 struts1filter
 =============

-A request parameter filter solution for Struts 1 [CVE-2014-0114](https://issues.apache.org/jira/browse/STR-3220) based on the work of [Alvaro Munoz and the HP Fortify team](http://h30499.www3.hp.com/t5/HP-Security-Research-Blog/Protect-your-Struts1-applications/ba-p/6463188#.VDqkCdTLeT4).
+A request parameter filter solution for [Apache Struts 1](http://struts.apache.org/) [CVE-2014-0114](https://issues.apache.org/jira/browse/STR-3220) based on the work of [Alvaro Munoz and the HP Fortify team](http://h30499.www3.hp.com/t5/HP-Security-Research-Blog/Protect-your-Struts1-applications/ba-p/6463188#.VDqkCdTLeT4).

-To use this filter, add the following filter declaration along with appropriate mapping to the web.xml descriptor of the Struts 1 application to protect:
+To use this filter, add the following filter declaration along with appropriate mapping to the web.xml descriptor of the Apache Struts 1 application to protect:

 ```
 <filter>